Dell Networking: Dell Networking S series

 The current portfolio of Force10 switches can be split into two main ranges: existing S25, S50, S55, and S60 one gigabit rack-switches which are layer2 or multilayer access-switches and the S4810, S4820T and the new S5000 series.

 The existing Force10 S-series datacenter bridges will be extended with the S5000 series modular switch.
-The S5000 will be a modular switch that can support 48 x 10Gb Ethernet ports + 4 x 40Gb QSFP ethernet or stacking ports.
+The S5000 will be a modular switch that can support 48 x 10 Gb Ethernet ports + 4 x 40 Gb QSFP Ethernet or stacking ports.

-The main difference between the S4810 or S4820T series switches is that the S5000 is modular: it can start with fewer ports, and the second big change is that it will be able to have native 8Gb fibre channel ports modules, allowing to connect directly to a native fiber-channel switch (e.g. Brocade FC fabric).
+The main difference between the S4810 or S4820T series switches is that the S5000 is modular: it can start with fewer ports, and the second big change is that it will be able to have native 8 Gb fibre channel ports modules, allowing to connect directly to a native fiber-channel switch (e.g. Brocade FC fabric).
 Like other switches in the DN S-series, the S5000 will support stacking and also Virtual Link Trunking: allowing the creation of an LACP port-channel from another switch or even server that terminates on two different (logical or physical) switches.

 The S5000 is targeted for data center networking as either a 10G access-switch or a datacenter distribution switches.
 It can also be used as (routing) core switch in smaller data centers.
 It fully supports Data Center Bridging (DCB) and can also be used as FCoE or Fibre Channel switch by using a FC interface module.
 It provides full FC logic allowing one to directly connect FC based SAN's to the switch to fully support FCoE or Converged Networking in combination with the other 10G switches in the Dell Networking range.

 The latest S6000 is marketed as either a core or spine switch in a medium-sized datacenter or a leaf switch for (very) large datacenters.
-The S6000 offers 32 x 40Gb QSFP interfaces which can be 'split' into 4 x 10Gb by using either splitter direct-attached-cable (QSFP->4xSFP+) or optical splitter cables with a maximum of 96 10G SFP+ ports and 8 remaining 40Gb ports.
+The S6000 offers 32 x 40 Gb QSFP interfaces which can be 'split' into 4 x 10 Gb by using either splitter direct-attached-cable (QSFP->4xSFP+) or optical splitter cables with a maximum of 96 10G SFP+ ports and 8 remaining 40 Gb ports.
 The S6000 is based on the Broadcom Trident2 ASIC.

 Dell Networking Z-series

 Dell Networking Z-series has two models of high-capacity switches in a 2U (Z9000) or 3U (Z9500) form-factor.
-The original Z9000 offers 32 line-rate 40Gb QSFP ports while the new Z9500 offers 132 x 40Gb QSFP+ ports.
+The original Z9000 offers 32 line-rate 40 Gb QSFP ports while the new Z9500 offers 132 x 40 Gb QSFP+ ports.
 It is possible to buy the Z9500 with only a number of the interfaces actually enabled and via additional licenses to be bought at a later moment in time datacenter owners can spread the investment with the growth of the traffic-demand.

 Both switches are designed to be the 'spine' in a spine-leaf distributed core network-design and with the VLT technology fully redundant topologies can be built where two switches (partially) share the data pane but have independent management (unlike stacking where there is only a single management pane).